Study in UK

 £4,000 to more than £50,000

 Above fees does not include fees for practicals.
 Education fees are is less as compared to US.

 If your course lasts for more than six months, you will be entitled to free medical care under the UK's National Health Service.
 Even if your course lasts for less than six months, your country might have a reciprocal agreement with the UK which will mean that you also are entitled to free medical care.
-If your country does not have a reciprocal agreement however, and your course lasts less than six months you should set aside sufficient funds to pay for medical insurance.
+If your country does not have a mutual agreement, however, and your course lasts less than six months you should set aside sufficient funds to pay for medical insurance.

 All students under the age of 16 should have a Guardian (UK resident).